wookwank/detection/README.md

 - **DUP_DIST_THRES**: If two objects have a distance smaller than this threshold (in meters), they will be counted as duplicated.
 Adjust this value according to your specific requirements.
 For example, setting it to 2 meters will consider objects closer than 2 meters as duplicates.

-- **DATA_TIMEOUT**: If the data frame is behind the current time by over this threshold (in seconds), it will be ignored.
-Set it to -1 to disable this feature
+- **DATA_TIMEOUT**: If the data frame is behind the current time by over this threshold (in seconds), it will be ignored for query optimization.
+Set it to -1 to disable this feature.

 Make sure to test the module with different threshold values to ensure optimal performance for your use case.